tlswg/tls13-spec/draft-ietf-tls-tls13.md

 messages.
 If the client chooses to authenticate, it MUST send Certificate, CertificateVerify, and Finished.
 If it declines, it MUST send a Certificate message containing no certificates followed by Finished.

-Note: Because there may already be application data messages in flight, the server MUST be prepared to receive an arbitrary number of such messages before receiving the Authentication messages.
+Note: Because client authentication may requires prompting the user servers MUST be prepared for some delay, including receiving an arbitrary number of other messages, between sending the CertificateRequest.
+In addition, clients which receive multiple CertificateRequests in close succession MAY respond to them in a different order than they were received (the certificate_request_context value allows the server to disambiguate the responses).

 #### Key and IV Update {#key-update}